bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

     \end{cases}
 \end{equation}

-Let us break this definition down.
-So for a lag of $0$, the auto-correlation function reduces to the variance minus the squared mean.
+Let us take a close look at equation (\ref{eq:corr_white}).
+At lag of $0$, the auto-correlation function is given by reduces to the variance plus the squared mean (see equation (\ref{eq:lag0})).
 Since the mean is $0$, only the variance remains.
 Intuitively one could also regard the zero lag as multiplying each signal sample with itself, leading always to positive contributions, since the multiplication of equal signs always returns a positive number.

 Now for all the other cases, we actually need to make use of the fact that the signal is white.
 However, the power spectrum is not yet introduced.
 Therefore an intuitive explanation is given, where the assumption is made that the noise is symmetrically distributed with zero-mean and is completely random.
 This means that each sample only depends on itself and has no dependence on the samples before or after it.
 If we were to introduce a certain lag $l$, each sample would be multiplied with another completely random sample at a distance $l$.
 This sample has a random sign and magnitude.
 Because of the zero-mean property we are half as likely to get a random number with a positive sign as a negative sign.
 The result of the multiplication therefore is equally likely to result in a positive or a negative contribution.
 Because of the random magnitudes that are symmetrically distributed around zero, in general we may intuitively understand that in total the total positive and negative contributions for the auto-correlation will cancel each other out, leading to a zero auto-correlation.

+In summary, the autocorrelation of zero-mean white noise is a delta pulse at lag 0, with amplitude given by the variance of $X[n]$.

 <div class="example">
 <h4> Exercise </h4>